LostInZoom/cartagen/docs/contribution.rst

 As a general rule of thumb, we ask you to:

 #.
 Use GeoPandas GeoDataFrame as input and output if your algorithm relies on attributes
    or need multiple geometries as context for generalisation.
-But please never relies on column names or specific CRS.
+But please never rely on specific column names or specific CRS.

 #.
 Use Shapely Geometry types as input and output if your algorithm relies on single geometries, try to
    anticipate input geometry types to avoid breakage (MultiGeometry for example).